zalando/postgres-operator/docs/reference/operator_parameters.md

   cluster to administer Postgres and maintain infrastructure built around it.
   The default is empty.

+* **role_deprecation_suffix**
+  defines a suffix that will be appended to database role names of team members that were removed from either PostgresTeam CRDs (additionalMembers) or from the team in the teams API.
+When readded to the manifest, the operator will rename roles with the defined suffix back to the original role name.
+  The default is `_delete_me`.

 * **enable_postgres_team_crd**
   toggle to make the operator watch for created or updated `PostgresTeam` CRDs and create roles for specified additional teams and members.